Updated December 4, 2019

 Hermanus, South Africa

+The first animal on this African safari animals list is actually five.
 A marine big five expedition is a safari that belongs on every ocean lover’s bucket list.
 The famous African Big Five is the lion, leopard, buffalo, rhino and elephant.
 The Marine Big Five: the great white shark, whales, seal, dolphin and African Penguin is less well known.
 The biggest animals on the planet, whales, are on top of the list.
 The town Hermanus, 2 hours drive from Cape Town in South Africa, is often referred to as the whale watching capital of the world with three whale species commonly seen on these expeditions: Southern Right, Brides, and Humpback Whales.

 The Southern Right Whale is the most common in the area and the star of whale tourism here, they can be identified by the callosities on its head, and lack of a dorsal fin on its back.
 Adult whales are between 14-16m in length and can weigh between 40-60 tonnes.
 These whales migrate from the Antarctic around June, then calve and mate in August and September.
 They are found along the coastlines in South Africa between July and December.
 During the peak season in October, these impressive mammals can even be seen from shore and when the whale crier blows his horn scores of tourists flock to the cliffs to see the whales below.